Please Leave!

 If you enjoyed this story you can click on the link to follow this blog.

-I was with a new volunteer, named Mohan, on a Saturday morning visiting a patient in one of the back rooms.
+I was with a new volunteer, named Mohan on this Saturday morning visiting a patient in one of the back rooms.
 We have been talking with the mother, and the daughter was sitting on the bed with the patient.
-The patient was their family nanny who they love the greatly.
+The patient was their family's nanny who they love the greatly.

-After about thirty minutes of visiting with the mother, the daughter sat on the bed lovingly caressing their her Nanny's hand.
-The daughter was getting frustrated with our conversation, and she got up, opened the door and told us, "please leave!"
+After about thirty minutes of visiting with the mother, the daughter sat on the bed lovingly caressing her Nanny's hand.
+The daughter was getting frustrated with our conversation, and she got up, opened the door and told us in a calm voice, "please leave!"

 Mohan and I immediately left of course, quickly walking out of the room.
 As we walked down the hallway, I explained to Mohan that the daughter was reacting out of her grief and frustration in losing her nanny and friend!